davide2894/react-reads/journal.md

 [x] i react-transition-group and import in App
 [x] create Loader (html, css)
-- import Loader into App
+[x] import Loader into App
-- Insert
+[x] Insert
 	BookList
 	CSSTransition
 	Loader

 Doesn't have to be nested because it's going to be a simple full-screen modal w/z-index = 2

 Make modal take full screen.
 Check how you did it in game.

 8:09am - was missing positon: fixed, left: 0 and top: 0.

+9:38 - implemented loader.
+Key was updating state befre and after API calls.